 Go along the whole length of the tape, placing and sticking your fabric.
 You can space them widely, or more compact if you wish.
 Have fun alternating with shapes, patterns and styles.

 You’re all done!
 All that is left to do is hang your bunting.
 We love placing it over fireplaces, door frames and against walls.
-Use your handmade Christmas bunting to decorate your dining room, making it homely and festive and ready for Christmas lunch.
+Use your handmade Christmas bunting to make your dining room it homely and festive and ready for Christmas lunch.

 Now you know how to make Christmas bunting, it’s time to deck those halls in the most personal and sentimental way possible.
 Start designing your own fabric using photos of your loved ones, and create your own bunting made from your special memories.
 If you are ready to make your own Christmas bunting, then click the button below and start designing!
 Have fun, and Merry Christmas.